circleci/circleci-docs/jekyll/_cci2/single-box.md

 1. Find the Amazon Machine Image for your region from the list above.
 2. Ensure you choose an instance type with at least 32G of RAM, such as `m4.2xlarge`.
 Select Next to configure the instance.
+2. Select a 'Free tier eligible' AMI and an instance type, when using a Free Tier account for your trial (need valid samples).
+Ensure you choose an instance type with at least 32G of RAM, such as `m4.2xlarge`.
+Select 'Next: Configure Instance Details' to configure the instance.
 3. On the Configuring Instance Details page:
 - Choose your network
 - Enable Auto-assign Public IP
+- Set Auto-assign Public IP to Enable
 - Set the IAM role to None
 ![AWS Step 3]({{site.baseurl}}/assets/img/docs/single-box-step3.png)
 4. By default, the instance will have 100GB of storage, this is enough for the trial install.
+4. Select 'Next: Add Storage'.
+By default, the instance will have 100GB of storage, this is enough for the trial install.
 5. During the Configure Security Group step, open the following ports:
 - SSH port 22
 - HTTP port 80